craig-davis/craig-davis.github.io/_posts/2016-07-10-summer-science-fiction-reading.markdown

 </ul>
 <hr>

 I believe that science fiction is a tool to not just think about the future, but to also examine moral dilemmas in our own time.
 These books are free to explore ethical blind spots and issues by creating their own worlds.
-Worlds that let us both stretch our imagination, and develop frameworks for understanding of society.
+Worlds that let us both stretch our imagination, and develop frameworks for our understanding of society.
 Science fiction is an enormously powerful tool for examining our culture.

-These are some of my favorite science fiction books that I've read over the last few years.
+These are some of my favorite lighter-weight science fiction books that I've read over the last couple of years.
 I love talking about them, and have recommended them enough that I thought I'd finally take the time to collect them together into a single post.
 Here they are!

 The links within this post are affiliate links to purchase these books.
 All of these are books that I've read, enjoyed, and have a place on my book shelf.
 None of these are what I'd consider hard science fiction, and I'd consider most of these to be solidly entertaining and fun reading.
-However, I feel that all of them have enough moments of thought-provoking introspection to be worthwhile, and to be considered proud members of the genre.
+I feel that all of them have enough moments of thought-provoking introspection to be worthwhile, and to be considered proud members of the genre.

 If you do read any of these, drop me a note and let me know if you enjoyed them!
 You can find me on Twitter at [@there4dev](https://twitter.com/There4Dev)